thesyntaxslinger/syntaxslinger.com/docs/docs/administration/updates-and-patch-management.md

 ### Ansible

-For automatic patching for non security updates, I like to use ansible.
+For automatic patching for non security updates, I like to use Ansible.
 It completely automates the way I patch my machines, and will alert me of failures along the way.

 I have 2 pretty simple Ansible playbooks that cover this. `apt-check.yaml` and `apt-upgrade.yaml`.